Hexagonal chess: Brusky's hexagonal chess

 As in algebraic notation, each cell is identified by a letter+number combination. are horizontal and identified by numbers 1–8. are straight and 30° oblique to the vertical, identified by letters a–l.
-Moves can be recorded in long algebraic notation (LAN) to avoid confusion, for example: 1. d2-f4 rather than 1. df4.
+Moves can be recorded in long algebraic notation to avoid confusion, for example: 1. d2-f4 rather than 1. df4.

 Pawn's move

 A pawn moves forward to an adjacent cell, or (as its first-move option), two cells forward in the same direction.
 If an enemy man blocks a pawn from moving in one of its two forward move directions, then that pawn is automatically blocked from moving in the other direction as well.
 But if the blocking man is a friendly piece the effect is not the same—the pawn is still free to move in the unblocked direction.

 A pawn captures diagonally forward, to a cell of the same colour on which the pawn stands.
 But only a pawn on its initial cell may capture straight forward; once a pawn has moved, it may capture only to the sides.
 (So, unless it is a wing pawn, an unmoved pawn has three capturing possibilities; a pawn that has moved, two.)
 En passant captures are permitted in Brusky's chess.